wilgert/JavaScript2/Week3/LESSONPLAN.md

 ## 2. Scope (global, functional and block)
 ### Explanation
-Scopes define the visiblity of declarations of variables and functions.
+Scopes define the visibility of declarations of variables and functions.
+Variables and functions are accessible

-The top level outside all your functions is called the _global scope_.
-Values defined in the global scope are accessible from everywhere in the code.
-Whereas, variables defined in local scope can only be accessed and altered inside the scope they were created.
+1. within the scope they where created
+2. in all child scopes
+3. Unless a variable/function with the same name is created in the child scope

+1.
 - `var` and `function` declarations are visible with function scope.
 - `let` and `const` declarations are visible with block scope.
 A block can be seen as a set of statements enclosed in curly brackets({}).

+1. Global scope is nothing special, it's just the outer scope.
+And because all other scopes are enclosed by it, everything from global scope is accessible in all other scopes.

 Global scope: